Destination

 Zimbabwe

-Zimbabwe is an underexplored, yet richly endowed landlocked country.
-Only little is known about its diverse and rich culture, its liberation struggle and its critical role in the independence movement of the whole Southern African region, its pre-colonial history, post-colonial developments and present-day social and economic innovative endeavors.
-The country gained its independence in 1980 after having been a colony of Great Britain since 1890.
-The colonial history left indelible marks on the hearts and memory of the country.
-Hence of the 16 official languages, English is the most spoken language in the country.
-Yet, the national liberation struggle became the cornerstone in the rebuilding process.
+Zimbabwe is an under-explored, but richly endowed landlocked country.
+Little is known about its diverse and rich culture, its liberation struggle and its critical role in the independence movement of the entire Southern African region, its pre-colonial history, post-colonial developments and current social and economic innovations.
+The country gained its independence in 1980, after having been a colony of Great Britain since 1890.
+The colonial past has left an indelible mark on the heart and memory of the country.
+As a result, English is the most widely spoken language of the country’s 16 official languages.
+However, the national liberation struggle became the cornerstone in the rebuilding process.

-Names of leaders of the liberation struggle, such as Robert Mugabe, Simon Muzenda, Josiah Tongogara, Jason Moyo, etc. are given as street names, government buildings, schools, hospitals and the airport in independent Zimbabwe.
-A survey of street names in major cities in Zimbabwe tells a story of the liberation struggle; that it was achieved through help from many regional countries hence names like Kwame Nkruma of Ghana, Julius Nyerere of Tanzania, Samora Machel of Mozambique, and Keneth Kaunda of Zambia are common.
-The naming of the streets after the great African liberators continued even after independence.
-It is a chronicle of the story of African struggle.
-When Namibia got independent Sam Nujoma, the first president, got a street and Nelson Mandela of South Africa, too.
+Names of liberation struggle leaders, such as Robert Mugabe, Simon Muzenda, Josiah Tongogara, Jason Moyo, etc. are used as street names, government buildings, schools, hospitals and the airport in independent Zimbabwe.
+A survey of street names in major cities in Zimbabwe tells a story of the liberation struggle; that it was achieved with the help of many regional countries hence names like Kwame Nkruma of Ghana, Julius Nyerere of Tanzania, Samora Machel of Mozambique, and Keneth Kaunda of Zambia are common.
+The naming of the streets after Africa’ great liberators continued even after independence.
+It is a chronicle of the history of the African struggle.
+When Namibia became independent, its first president, Sam Nudjoma, was given a street, as was South Africa’s Nelson Mandela.
 The process of naming is a process of rebuilding the image of the country from colonialism.
 Names of colonial masters are replaced by African leaders.
-Colonial statues are neglected while new ones are eracted.
-Mbuya Nehanda statue, Joshua Nkomo and others have been erected as a way of celebrating their contribution to the struggle for independence.
+Colonial statues are neglected while new ones are erected.
+The statues of Mbuya Nehanda, Joshua Nkomo and others have been erected to celebrate their contribution to the struggle for independence.

-Little is also known about the warm-hearted character of Zimbabweans and the country’s rich and diverse landscape.
-Nestled at the heart of the Southern African region, Zimbabwe shares borders with South Africa, Mozambique, Botswana, Namibia and Zambia.
-The country’s population accounts to 16 Million (https://www.zimstat.co.zw/).
+Little is also known about the warmth of Zimbabwean people and the country’s rich and diverse landscape.
+Located in the heart of the Southern African region, Zimbabwe shares borders with South Africa, Mozambique, Botswana, Namibia and Zambia.
+The country has a population of 16 million (https://www.zimstat.co.zw/).

 Visitors to Zimbabwe meet people and nature in constant conversation; rural and urban life in close competition.
-Conflicts often characterising the existence, each seeking dominance over the other.
-Mountains, forests, hills and valleys, vleis, rivers and streams decorate the face of Zimbabwe.
-Animals; domestic and wild pace up and down the various terrains.
-A visit to the rural areas leaves one with an indelible impression of a real Zimbabwean hospitality.
-Life in cities and towns, with their colonial segragatory signature most visible in separate racial settlements testify a tug of war between the past, the present and the future.
-Low density suburbs are for the rich and affluent, portraying Zimbabwe as prosperous, multiracial, multicultural and cosmopolitan.
-High density suburbs on the other hand, are for the low income earners and the unemployed who cherish being in the vicinity of city lights.
-They hope for a better future, making them attractive targets for prophets of prosperity and others who promise miraculous deliverance from poverty.
-On a bus from the city, dialogue between socio-economic classes continues until it dies upon arrival in rural villages.
+Conflict is often the order of the existence as each seeks dominance over the other.
+Mountains, forests, hills and valleys, vleis, rivers and streams adorn the face of Zimbabwe.
+Animals, both domestic and wild roam the various terrains.
+A visit to the rural areas leaves one with an indelible impression of true Zimbabwean hospitality.
+Life in the cities and towns, with their colonial segragationist imprint most visible in the separate racial settlements, testifies to a tug of war between the past, the present and the future.
+Low-density suburbs are for the rich and affluent, portraying Zimbabwe as prosperous, multi-racial, multicultural and cosmopolitan.
+High-density suburbs, on the other hand, are for the low-income earners and the unemployed who value being in the vicinity of city lights.
+They hope for a better future, which makes them attractive targets for prophets of prosperity and others who promise miraculous deliverance from poverty.
+On a bus from the city, the dialogue between socio-economic classes continues until it dies on arrival in rural villages.

 Zimbabwe is the most literate country in Africa (https://allafrica.com/stories/202203020101.html).
-This is because the Government of Independent Zimbabwe has prioritised education as pivotal for development and reconstruction.
-Other public and private players have also contributed to the government’s efforts in the field.
-Since independence, the number of primary schools increased from 2401 to 7081 and secondary schools have increased from 177 to 3066 by 2021.
-Of these, 1200 of the schools were constructed between 2017 and 2021.
+This is because the Government of Independent Zimbabwe has prioritised education as the key to development and reconstruction.
+Other public and private stakeholders have also contributed to the government’s efforts in this field.
+Since independence, the number of primary schools has increased from 2401 to 7081 and secondary schools have increased from 177 to 3066 by 2021.
+Of these, 1200 schools were constructed between 2017 and 2021.
 At independence, there was only one University; by 2023, Zimbabwe boasts of 18 Universities.

 Zimbabwe‘s economy is agrarian.
-With the advantage of conducive climate, fertile soils, techonlogy, and public and private sector commitment to eradicate poverty, Zimbabwe exports her agricultural products to the world.
-At its peak, before the year 2000, agriculture contributed about 14 percent of the national GDP, employed 70 % of the population andcontributed to 45 % of the country’s exports (http://www.zimfa.gov.zw/index.php/about-us/zimbabwe-in-brief/agriculture).
-Efforts are underway, both by the government and the private sector, to reestablish Zimbabwe’s agricultural dominance in the region.
-As of 2023, the responsible ministry intended to start exporting maize to neighbouring countries following a successful season that recorded a bumper harvest.
-The success is attributed to the adoption of a locally conceived Conservation Agriculture model called Pfumvudza.
+BEnefiting from a favourable climate, fertile soils, technology, and a public and private sector commitment to poverty eradication, Zimbabwe exports its agricultural produce to the world.
+At its peak, before the year 2000, agriculture contributed about 14 % of the national GDP, employed 70 % of the population and accounted for 45 % of the country’s exports (http://www.zimfa.gov.zw/index.php/about-us/zimbabwe-in-brief/agriculture).
+Efforts are underway by both the government and the private sector, to reestablish Zimbabwe’s agricultural dominance in the region.
+As of 2023, the responsible ministry plans to start exporting maize to neighbouring countries, following a successful season that recorded a bumper harvest.
+The success has been attributed to the adoption of a locally devised conservation agriculture model called Pfumvudza.

-Tourism and mininig complement agriculture in their contribution to GDP.
-Zimbabwe has plenty of tourist attractions such as rain forests, water falls, hot springs, mountain ranges, game parks, balancing rocks, caves etc. You can find more information about Zimbabwe’s attractions here: https://www.thrillophilia.com/destinations/zimbabwe/places-to-visit
+Tourism and minig complement agriculture in their contribution to GDP.
+Zimbabwe has plenty of tourist attractions such as rainforests, waterfalls, hot springs, mountain ranges, game parks, balancing rocks, caves etc. More information on Zimbabwe’s attractions can be found here: https://www.thrillophilia.com/destinations/zimbabwe/places-to-visit

-Zimbabwe also has over 40 precious minerals under her belly at various stages of exploitation.
-More details can be found here: https://www.trade.gov/country-commercial-guides/zimbabwe-mining-and-minerals Zimbabwe further boasts of a large variety of fauna and flora as it is home to 350 species of mammals, more than 500 birds, and 131 fish species (https://www.awf.org/country/zimbabwe).
+Zimbabwe also has over 40 precious minerals in various stages of exploitation.
+More details can be found here: https://www.trade.gov/country-commercial-guides/zimbabwe-mining-and-minerals Zimbabwe also boasts of a wide variety of fauna and flora as it is home to 350 species of mammals, more than 500 species of birds, and 131 species of fish (https://www.awf.org/country/zimbabwe).

 Why travel to Zimbabwe with Farafina Travels?

-Touching down at Robert Mugabe International Airport in Harare, most ‚mainstream‘ tourists head to their hotels.
-In the hotel, they are served familiar cusine.
-They interact with familiar faces, familiar entertainment games, turn on familiar TV stations and read familiar magazines.
-The next day they are either on flight again or on some specially arranged vehicle with tour guides to a tourist resort of their choice.
-Hopping from one resort to another for a week or two, soon they find themselves back to their hotel room, back to the airport and off they go.
+After landing at Robert Mugabe International Airport in Harare, most ‚mainstream‘ tourists head for their hotels.
+At the hotel, they are served familiar cuisine.
+They interact with familiar faces, play familiar entertainment games, turn on familiar TV channels and read familiar magazines.
+The next day they are either on a plane or in a specially arranged vehicle with tour guides to a tourist resort of their choice.
+Hopping from one resort to another for a week or two, then soon they find themselves back in their hotel room, back at the airport and off they go.
 Most of what they know is familiar.
-They had either seen it on television or on the internet or had read about it in international newspapers and magazines before they came.
+They have either seen it on television or on the internet or had read about it in international newspapers and magazines before they came.

-Farafina takes you to places you have never read about, places you never saw on televiusion.
+Farafina takes you to places you have never read about, places you have never seen on television.
 Farafina takes you to ordinary people.
-Life for the ordinary Zimbabweans is far from what the tourists see in hotels, tourist resorts and from one airport to another.
+The lives of ordinary Zimbabweans are far from what the tourists see in hotels, tourist resorts and from one airport to another.
 The majority of Zimbabweans live in the rural areas (70 %).
-Their daily life experiences are neither documented in newspapers nor televised internationally.
+Their daily life experiences are not documented in newspapers or broadcasted on international television.
 Their lives are unfamiliar territory for visitors.

-If you want to experience the essence of Zimbabwe, you ought to dare visit such unfamiliar territories.
-Dare to leave your comfort zone and immerse yourself in environments where there is no electricity, no solar lights, no running water, and where you will be sleeping in rounded thatched huts.
-Travel to places where there are no tarred roads, no cars, no busses, or boats, and where children walk up to 10 km to reach their school.
-If you attempt to get at least a glimpse of the living conditions in such areas, you will be rewarded with the amazing hospitality of village people.
+If you want to experience the essence of Zimbabwe, you should dare to visit such unfamiliar territories.
+Dare to leave your comfort zone and immerse yourself in environments where there is no electricity, no solar lights, no running water, and where you will sleep in round thatched huts.
+Travel to places where there are no paved roads, no cars, no buses, or boats, and where children walk up to 10 km to get to their school.
+If you try to get at least a glimpse of the living conditions in these areas, you will be rewarded with the amazing hospitality of village people.

-Travelling with Farafina Travels, you will have the opportunity to participate in the day to day experiences of the people of Zimbabwe.
-Rural areas are the only ideal place for that.
-In the villages, people herd cattle, donkeys, goats, sheep; they plough, weed and harvest crops; they fetch water from rivers, wash clothes in the streams, water gardens with buckets.
-Ordinary Zimbabweans in rural areas walk long distances bare-footed; in winter children walk to school bare-footed and without warm clothes.
+Travelling with Farafina Travels gives you the opportunity to participate in the day to day experiences of the people of Zimbabwe.
+The rural areas are the ideal place for this.
+In the villages, people herd cattle, donkeys, goats and sheep; they plough, weed and harvest crops; they fetch water from rivers, wash clothes in the streams, water gardens with buckets.
+Ordinary Zimbabweans in rural areas walk long distances barefoot; in winter children walk to school barefoot and without warm clothes.

-In the rural areas of Zimbabwe you will witness for yourself the power of kinship systems during ceremonies (marriage, funeral and other ritual ceremonies).
-You will witness people’s traditional justice at play at local courts.
-Rural areas are custodians of Zimbabwe’s vastly different cultures.
-Farafina Travels enable you to appreciate the real culture of the people of Zimbabwe in their context.
+In the rural areas of Zimbabwe you will witness for yourself the power of kinship systems in ceremonies (marriage, funeral and other ritual ceremonies).
+You will witness the traditional justice of the people at work in local courts.
+Rural areas are the custodians of Zimbabwe’s vastly diverse cultures.
+Farafina Travels enables you to appreciate the real culture of the people of Zimbabwe in their context.

 Good to know